mathias-ws/prog2005-assignment1/README.md

 * 204: No university found based on the request.
 * 400: Client side error, wrong limit/other.
 * 405: When using other methods than get.
+* 500: Undefined server side error.
+* 502: Unable to reach the backend apis.

 A response with the http code 200 will always be a list of universities even when only one is found.